Lissensj/markdowntest/Multi-Page Document/Page02.md

 ### 2.5 Using Code Blocks

 A code block is a specifically styled paragraph format, use for representing (you've guessed it) a block of code.
-You can use syntax highlighting if you want.

-#### Without Syntax Highlighting

 ```
 function test() {